JoinColony/colonyJS/packages/sdk/docs/api/classes/TxCreator.md

 An umbrella API for all kinds of transactions

 The `TxCreator` allows for a simple API to cover all the different cases of transactions within the Colony Network.
-This is the base class of the TxCreator that only supports the `force()` action and no metatransactions.
+This is the base class of the TxCreator that only supports the `tx()` action and no metatransactions.

 ## Create a standard transaction ("force" in dApp)